ckirk/notyourguru/src/pages/index.md

   heading: Discover The Guru In You
   centered: true
   description: >-
-    Not Your Guru Retreats provides the tristate area with the opportunity to escape the chaos of city living and a return to the serenity of nature and our circadian rhythms.
-Our retreats are held in the picturesque Hudson Valley, less than 3 hours away from the city, and are led by NYC's top fitness and wellness instructors.
+    Not Your Guru Retreats provides the tristate area with the opportunity

+    to escape the chaos of city living and a return to the serenity of nature

+    and our circadian rhythms.
+Our retreats are held in the picturesque Hudson

+    Valley, less than 3 hours away from the city, and are led by NYC's top

+    fitness and wellness instructors.

-    There are many reasons to give yourself the gift of a Not Your Guru Retreat.
+    ###### There are many reasons to give yourself the gift of a Not Your Guru Retreat.

+    &nbsp;

-    These are our top 3!
+    #### These are our top 3!
   features:
     - image: /img/modalities-of-fitness.png
       text: Exposure To Different Modalities of Fitness and Wellness
-      description: "Not Your Guru Retreats offers education for life.
+      description: Not Your Guru Retreats offers education for life.
 Every individual is unique in their own journey, so the most powerful thing one can achieve is a deeper understanding and connection to self.
 We are not your guru; and no one should be.
-This is why we offer a range of modalities and courses taught by experts across such practices as yoga, pilates, nutrition, meditation, and functional training, so you can discover what resonates best with your body and lifestyle. "
+This is why we offer a range of modalities and courses taught by experts across such practices as yoga, pilates, nutrition, meditation, and functional training, so you can discover what resonates best with your body and lifestyle.
     - image: /img/capabilities.png
       text: Expand Your Capabilities
       description: Experience yourself at your best and be extraordinary.
 Expanding